Yael Sadan, LCSW

 Karen Tantillo, DSW, LCSW

 Karen is a Certified AEDP Therapist and Supervisor-in-Training in New York City.
 She has been in clinical practice for over 25 years working with both individuals and couples/relationships.
-She is passionate about AEDP to deepen relationship work with couples who have significant trauma histories, using her advanced training and experience in Emotionally Focused Couples Therapy (EFCT).
+She is passionate about AEDP to deepen relationship work with those who have significant and complex relational trauma histories and is also Certified in Emotionally Focused Couples Therapy (EFCT).

 Noam Kollet Levin